open/close all folders

 - Author/screenwriter Anthony Horowitz attempted to turn his successful Alex Rider novels into a blockbuster franchise, the starting point being Stormbreaker.
 Unfortunately, the film's poor box office take prevented this from happening.
 Horowitz has since then admitted that bringing the spy teen to the screen was a “mistake”.

 - Die Another Day was seriously intended to spin off a series of films about Halle Berry's American secret agent Action Girl Jinx.
 Unfortunately the film did badly enough to stop the James Bond franchise itself dead for a few years until a full Continuity Reboot took place, and no such spin-off occurred.
-Berry's other action film of the era Catwoman being an even more catastrophic flop additionally tarnished her as an actor and discredited the whole concept of a female-protagonist action movie for studios.
+Berry's other action film of the era Catwoman being an even more catastrophic flop additionally tarnished her as an actor and discredited the whole concept of a female-protagonist action movie for studios until the mid-2010s.

 Miramax Films / The Weinstein Company